Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 - html
 products:
 - azure
-description: "This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol, and then calls a web API under the signed-in user's identity using tokens obtained via OAuth 2.0."
+description: "This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol."
 urlFragment: active-directory-dotnet-webapp-webapi-openidconnect
 ---